 University of Richmond Distinguished Educator Award, 2012

-Dr. Thad Williamson is an associate professor of leadership studies and philosophy, politics, economics and law (PPEL).
-A sought-after professor and civic activist, his research focuses on the intersection of theories of social justice and public policy, particularly as applied to urban politics and economic policy.
+Dr. Thad Williamson is a sought-after professor and civic activist.
+His research focuses on the intersection of theories of social justice and public policy, particularly as applied to urban politics and economic policy.
 He writes regularly on current issues for a wide variety of popular and scholarly publications.

-He is currently working on a book-length study of contemporary Richmond, in collaboration with Dr. Amy Howard, assistant vice president of community initiatives and the Bonner Center for Civic Engagement at the University of Richmond.
+The second is a book-length study of contemporary Richmond, in collaboration with Dr. Amy Howard, assistant vice president of community initiatives and the Bonner Center for Civic Engagement at the University of Richmond.
 The book will assess the role of leadership in addressing the city’s most pressing problems over the past generation.

 University of Richmond Distinguished Educator Award, 2012